 Fortunately, shaping this bold experiment were two men with "director" in their titles.
 They were the ones who really got the ball rolling to use an all-volunteer force supplying its own financial resources.
-One of those men was Dr. Bob Scott, World Mission Division director.
+One of those men was Dr. Bob Scott, Global Mission director.
 It was under his leadership that Nazarenes with no additional career missionaries opened twenty new countries in one quadrennium.

 So, Dr. Scott asked himself: How can we keep advancing into new areas around the globe?
 Have we reached the limits of what we can do?